rdouglascox/phil1012/20_the_formal_language_GPLI.md

    * $=$
 * and we abbreviate negations involving $I^2$ using:
    * $\neq$
-* it is important to remember, however, that $=$ is just an abbreviation of a two-place preciate
+* it is important to remember, however, that $=$ is just an abbreviation of a two-place predicate

 # the identity relation